 .
 Your past experience taking CBD –

-If you have already taken CBD products in the past, you may have a rough idea of the correct dosage.
-But if you haven’t taken any CBD product for a while, you should start low and slow.
-On the other hand, changing the form of CBD – such as using CBD oil instead of CBD capsules – can increase or decrease the effects of CBD.
+If you have already taken CBD products in the past, you may have a rough idea of the correct dosage you need to get results.
+But if you haven’t taken any CBD product for a while, or if you’ve never tried a CBD product that includes CBDa, you should start low and increase dosage slowly, taking time to notice how you feel with each gradual dose increase.

 .
-Your symptoms –
+Your gender –

 .
 Your sensitivity to CBD –

 Your ability to tolerate CBD also plays an important role in determining CBD dosage for you.
 In case you are quite sensitive to CBD, you should opt for a lower dose while people who are not affected by the substance should take a larger dose to notice any beneficial effects.

 What you hope to get out of your dosage can help with determining CBD dosage.
 For that reason, the suggested dosing guidelines we include on our Tanasi product labels offers dose ranges for height, weight and desired experience, with levels ranging from mild to much more noticeable.